 Citrus black spot usually occurs on leaves as quiescent infection without visible symptoms (Sutton and Waterston, 1966).
 If symptoms do appear, they start as pinpoint spots visible on both leaf surfaces.
 The spots, which may increase in size up to 3 mm in diameter, are circular, sunken necrotic spots with their centres becoming grey or light brown in colour surrounded by a dark brown to black margin and may have diffuse chlorotic halo (Kotzé, 2000) (Figure 3A).
 Pycnidia may occasionally be present in the centre of the lesions on the adaxial leaf surface.

-Lesions similar to those on leaves may also occur on small twigs, more commonly on C. limon than on other citrus species (M. Truter, personal communication).
+Lesions similar to those on leaves may also occur on small twigs, more commonly on C. limon than on other citrus species.
 Symptoms are small (0.5–2 mm in diameter) round slightly sunken lesions with a brown to black margin and a grey to light brown centre (Figure 3B).
 Pycnidia may occasionally be present in the centre of the lesions.

 3.3 Comparison of citrus black spot symptoms with those caused by other organisms or abiotic factors